 Who to Use as a Reference?

-One thing you should keep in mind is to ensure that whoever you’re listing is well spoken and will speak of you positively.
+One thing you should keep in mind is to ensure that whoever you’re listing is well-spoken, willing to. be a reference, and will speak of you positively.
 You, of course, wouldn’t list a boss who you didn’t get along with or one who fired you.

 A professor is an awesome reference to have, especially if you’ve recently graduated or don’t have much work experience.
-If you graduated college over 10 years ago, it may be a bit too late to list your professor.
+However, if you graduated college over 10 years ago, your professors probably won’t be particularly good references.